rivet-lang/rive/tests/valid/README.md

 # Valid compiler tests

-Here are tests that need to be complicated and executed perfectly as expected.
+Here are tests that need to be compiled and executed perfectly as expected.